ashishsurya/twitter-clone-nextjs/README.md

 # Future Features

  - Using cloud storage providers for storing the images , for now they are base-64 pngs
+ - Update the profile page similar to that of Twitter

 Stack used : Next.js, Prisma, SQLite, Tailwindcss